ADR Classes and ADR Transport

 The Brexit has made the answer to that question more difficult.
 This checklist makes transport and shipping to England EASY again!

-In total there are 9 ADR classes, with classes 2, 4, 5 and 6 further divided into several hazard classes.
-The description of these ADR classes and hazard classes can be found below.
+There are 9 ADR classes in total, with classes 2, 4, 5, and 6 further divided into multiple hazard classes.
+The description of these ADR classes and hazard classes can be found below:

-This class mainly includes objects such as fireworks, weapons and ammunition.
-The main hazard is the risk of explosion.
-You can recognise them by the label below:
+This class mainly includes items such as fireworks, weapons, and ammunition.
+The primary danger is the risk of explosion.
+Class 1 is identifiable by a label.
+When explosive goods are being transported, they can be recognized by the following label:

 Class 2: Gases

-Class 2 involves different types of gases.
-The main hazards are flammability, suffocation, corrosive substances and toxic substances.
+Class 2 concerns various types of gases.
+The main hazards are flammability, asphyxiation, corrosive substances, and toxic substances.

 Class 2.1 Flammable gas

-Flammable gases fall under class 2.1.
-You can recognise them by the red sign with the flame.
+Gases that are flammable fall under class 2.1.
+You can recognize them by the red sign with a flame.

 Class 2.2 Non-flammable, non-toxic gas

-Class 2.2 designates gases that are not flammable or toxic.
-It is indicated by a green label with a gas bottle on it:
+Class 2.2 indicates gases that are neither flammable nor toxic.
+This is indicated by a green label with a gas cylinder on it:

-Toxic gas also has its own subclass, namely ADR Class 2.3.
-This is indicated by the skull on a white sign.
+Toxic gas also has its own subclass, namely ADR class 2.3.
+This is indicated by the skull and crossbones on a white sign.

 Class 3: Flammable liquids

 Class 3 contains liquids that can ignite under specific conditions.
-The risk of fire is therefore the most important.
-The label below identifies these flammable liquids:
+Flammability is therefore the main risk.
+The label below indicates these flammable liquids:

 Class 4: Flammable solids

 Like class 3, ADR class 4 classifies flammable substances.
 In this case, it concerns flammable solids.
-Class 4 is divided into three hazard classes:
+Class 4 is subdivided into three hazard classes:

 Calculate your transport costs in under 2 minutes!